 Why do Scuba Divers Dive Backwards into the Water?

 Well, there are a few explanations.
-And, becoming familiar with the rationale will prevent new divers from having to hear the humorous, if not very informative, joke about tumbling head-first into the deck.
+And, becoming familiar with the rationale will prevent new scuba divers from having to hear the humorous, if not very informative, joke about tumbling head-first into the deck.

-Basics of the Backward Roll
+Basics of the Backward Roll for Scuba Diving

 First, though, let’s review the basics of the backward roll.
-You’re going to use this method only in boats that are less than three or four feet from the surface of the water.
+You’re going to use this backward roll method to fall with your back first into the water only in boats that are less than three or four feet from the surface of the water.

-When you’re ready, tuck your chin in towards your chest and fall back into the water.
-When you’ve made impact, give yourself a moment to get your bearings, and then give an okay signal to the crew on the boat.
-All said and done, it’s a simple and effective way to enter the water.
+When you’re ready, tuck your chin in towards your chest and fall back first into the water using the backward roll method.
+When you’ve made impact after your roll, give yourself a moment to get your bearings and then provide an okay signal to the crew on the boat.
+All said and done; it’s a simple and effective way to get into the water.

 It helps you have control over your equipment

-Falling backwards is easier on your body
+Falling backward is easier on your body

 Even if you’re only falling from a few feet, water can be a pretty unforgiving element.
-Falling forward with a heavy tank on your back can be an uncomfortable experience, to put it lightly.
+Falling forwards with a heavy scuba tank on your back can be an uncomfortable experience, to put it lightly.

 It stabilizes the boat

-The backward roll is the best option when you’re in a small boat like an RIB (rigid inflatable boat).
-These smaller boats may have a low or less-than-sturdy gunwale, preventing you from standing on top and stepping into the water.
+The backward roll is the best option for scuba divers when you’re in a small boat like a RIB (rigid inflatable boat).
+Such a small boat may have a low or less-than-sturdy gunwale, preventing you from standing on top and stepping into the water.